RudyRSDev/Useful_AHK_Keybinds/Games/Destiny/README.md

 - Consistent way to skate with Titan
 - Optional have Lion Rampant equiped
 - Sprint but don't hold the sprint button just press it
+- Sometimes it doesnt give you a melee ability back, just melee again and it will recharge

 ### Usuage